 Independent Contractors vs. Employees

-If you’re not exactly sure whether you’re an independent contractor or an employee, check the tax documents from all the studios you work at.
-If you receive a 1099-NEC form, (1099-MISC in prior years) then the studio is classifying you as an independent contractor.
+If you’re not exactly sure whether you’re an independent contractor or an employee, check the tax documents from all the studios where you work.
+If you receive a 1099-NEC form, (1099-MISC in prior years) then the studio is likely classifying you as an independent contractor.

-However, you’ve been classified an employee if you receive a W-2 form.
+However, you’ve probably been classified an employee if you receive a W-2 form.
 You’ll notice that the W-2 includes boxes indicating how much Social Security, Medicare, and income taxes were withheld and forwarded to the Internal Revenue Service on your behalf.

 Schedule C for Independent Contractors

-From a tax perspective, being an independent contractor offers several advantages, although it also comes with added responsibilities.
+From a tax perspective, being an independent contractor offers several advantages, although it also comes with added costs responsibilities.
 You likely won’t have to pay tax on all your income because you’ll be able to deduct business expenses using IRS Schedule C when you prepare your tax return.
 The resulting number after business deductions is what you’ll enter on your tax return as self-employed taxable income.

 Be careful with your business deductions, however.
 The Internal Revenue Service says that business expenses must be both “ordinary and necessary” to be deductible.

-- Ordinary means that every other yoga instructor probably spends money on the same expense.
+- Ordinary means that other yoga instructors probably spends money on the same expense.

 - Necessary simply means that the expense is integral to doing business.

 Look around your studio and what do you see?
-The costs of those mats, straps, and blocks are all tax deductible, as well as:
+The costs of those mats, straps, and blocks are likely deductions, as well as:

 - The percentage of the monthly costs of maintaining your home, if you have office space there dedicated solely to your yoga business.

-- Yoga professional memberships (Yoga Alliance, YogaGlo and Gaiam)
+- Yoga professional memberships fees (Yoga Alliance, YogaGlo and Gaiam)

-- Malpractice and liability insurance, as well as legal and professional services
+- Malpractice and liability insurance, as well as business legal and professional services

 - Music and music subscriptions for classes (CDs, iTunes Music, Spotify, and Pandora)